jo-pouradier/tele-notify-bot/README.md

 ## Plan

-1. Create the agent with the gRPC communication, may test with python scripts.
+- [ ] Create the agent with the gRPC communication, may test with python scripts.
-    Note that these agents will be **gRPC servers** and the master will send requests to them.
+   > Note that these agents will be **gRPC servers** and the master will send requests to them.
+- [ ] Connect agent to the master so he can know who is connected. (gave custom name or hostname)
+- [ ] Create the bot commands via the master.
+- [ ] System to have command with steps: /metrics -> which server ?
+Master send new buttons to select by the user, just like botFather with bot management.

+- [ ] How to easily manage commands/function associated ? map ? objects ?